WorkingCodePod/workingcode/src/support-us/index.md

 One of the best things you can do to support the show is help us get more listeners.
 Tell your friends and coworkers about the podcast.
 A word of mouth referral is worth dozens of 5-star ratings to someone who is trying to decide what to listen to.

 Really enjoy an episode? **Post about it on your social media!** You might be surprised how much that sort of testimonial can help...

-<h2 id="start-your-podcast">Start your own podcast</h2>

-We're using [Riverside.fm](http://www.riverside.fm/?via=workingcodepod) to record our audio, and we really like it.
-Not only that, but they have an affiliate program.
-If you create an account [using our affiliate link](http://www.riverside.fm/?via=workingcodepod) then we get 10% and it doesn't cost you any extra.

-If you really do want to start your own podcast, Adam highly recommends [shut up and start talking](http://shutupandstarttalking.com/) by the inimitable [Michael Chan](https://twitter.com/chantastic) of [React Podcast](https://reactpodcast.com/).

-...But use our affiliate links below. 😉

 <h2 id="amazon">Shop on Amazon</h2>